mnllk/Research_Profile/_pages/about.md

 In progress!
 Quite new to Github but enjoying the setup of this webpage.
 Watch this space!
-In the meantime...head over to Twitter and follow the handle #iMBEAnkles to see research group updates.
+In the meantime...head over to Twitter and follow the hashtag #iMBEAnkles to see research group updates.

 For more info